Kh4oS/MagnusLabsInc/README.md

 If you'd like to support this project, you can do so in a number of ways:
 - Subscribe for a paid account in EVE Online through the following link: <a href="http://secure.eveonline.com/signup/?invc=102e9d79-ca03-4238-9024-c329420d2ba0&action=buddy">Sign Up For EVE Online</a>
+    - You'll get a bonus 250,000 skill points (SP) when you sign up through this link.
 - Donate ISK to the CEO of my corporation, Magnus Ohmiras
 - Contribute to the content of this Wiki and send a pull request

 # Introduction

 This is a project dedicated to the development of resources and a knowledge base for the game EVE Online.
-This will be personalized for our corporation but will feature general information as well.
+This will be personalized for our corporation, Magnus Labs Inc., but will feature information relevant to the average capsuleer as well.

 I've decided to use GitHub as a platform for a few reasons:
 - version control,